 ( DON’T MAKE MY MISTAKES )

 When I first started collecting Japanese maples it was difficult .
-I found a few dealers on Ebay that had web sites and tracked their web addresses down ( which isn’t easy since Ebay does not want you to buy direct ).But I did not want to buy off of Ebay because it was a gamble, only small plants available…and NO guarantee of getting a good price or a good tree after a lot of hassle.
+I found a few dealers on Ebay that had web sites and tracked their web addresses down ( which isn’t easy since Ebay does not want you to buy direct ) but I did not want to buy off of Ebay because it was a gamble, only small plants available…and NO guarantee of getting a good price or a good tree after a lot of hassle.
 Most were twigs and some were not what they claimed to be… you sometimes got what you paid for but often not even that.
-There was also not many sites on google that looked both reasonable and reliable.
+There was also not many sites on Google that looked both reasonable and reliable.
 Most of those dealers I contacted were so bad at email ( and still are) i never heard back or did so months later.
 Some were just plain rude and some were very customer unfriendly.
 My basic mantra was getting quantity of cultivars , since I was enamored with them , and getting them cheap.

 At that time I wanted all red trees in particular those that kept their red well, were hardy to this area, and had authentic Japanese names.
 I was also interested in upright non dissectum type trees that were more like what I was used to in this area.
 Being a big planting and gardening freak with over 2 acres of land I thought containers were an bit silly for me with all that space and also seemed unnatural.
 I therefore wanted only those I could “plant out”.
 This made choosing even more difficult and required personal attention from sellers which many ( even those I did make contact with ) didn’t have interest in giving me… personal help in choosing cultivars!!.
 My first trees were almost entirely as stated above.Many being duplicatede and mostly just snatch and grab so to speal.
 After several years of severe addition I finally opened my eyes and mind and discovered the wide diverse multitude of fantastic cultivars , many of which were newer , with non Japanese names, and had all sorts of leaf types and colors.
 Others very rare and not easily available from anywhere.
 Some others were touchier ones I would have never ever considered, that I learned could be successfully container grown grown in this area .
-I found that container growing was actually as enjoyable and often more enjoyable than actually plant the tree out I enjoyed the challenge , hand mixing of soil , and placement possibilities I didn’t have with planting out the tree.
+I found that container growing was actually as enjoyable as actually planting the tree out.
+I enjoyed the challenge , hand mixing of soil , and placement possibilities I didn’t have with planting out the tree.

-This journey took me on a trip of loosing many of my JMs Ebay and other internet purchased trees bought on the cheap from unreliable folks and learning how to minimize my losses by buying larger JMs from quality dealers .
-It also taught me that quality and being a bit more selective was allot more important than quantity and cheapness.
+This journey took me on a trip of losing many of my JMs.
+Ebay and other internet purchased trees bought on the cheap from unreliable folks and learning how to minimize my losses by buying larger JMs from quality dealers .
+It also taught me that quality and being a bit more selective was a lot more important than quantity and cheapness.
 It also taught me NOT what to do when I became an internet seller since 99% of my internet experiences were average to hideous.
 I still always think of myself as a buyer first and seller second once ya go the other way, as most you will find already are, you have entered the world of slockdum.
 I pledge to you to never go over to the “dark side”.

 Now that I have become more critical I now have a hard time choosing my favorite type , color or specific cultivar and it can change daily .If you are just starting out, hopefully the info found herein can help you, and you won’t flounder through for several years like me.
 My hope is that you will use this knowledge of the fantastic and ever changing world of Japanese maples, found both here and elsewhere on my web site, and not waist both time and more importantly money and so you too can have have a spectacular hobby/pass time that will be a life long enjoyable pursuit like I have.

 My most important words of advise is “don’t limit yourself “.
 Free yourself from any predisposed ideas and be open minded when choosing .
-If you don’t have allot of $$ buy one larger special tree that you can enjoy right away, not several cheapo ordinary ones that take years to see without a microscope.
+If you don’t have a lot of $$ buy one larger special tree that you can enjoy right away, not several cheapo ordinary ones that take years to see without a microscope.
 I feel these trees are really for a special type of folks: those with creative minds that understand art and beauty up close and personal and love to grow things ,and who are not anal or persnickety about having everything perfect.
 Others, to be blunt, will be most likely be happpier with buying a common JM from Lowes or in the case of a persnickety person , a plastic one from Ebay.
 But if you a true Japanese maple person open minded and artistic , and not constrictive with compulsive obsessive personality traits, be prepared for a whole new “life” hobby and experience unlike any other you have been involved in.

 Davidsans first (really first) piece of advice